vik-s/quartz/content/Readwise/Books/The Art and Business of Online Writing.md

 - the third question you need to ask yourself is, “Can I make this more specific?
 Am I trying to cram too much into one article?”
 - You aren’t aiming for a word count.
 What you’re aiming for is the most value you can possibly deliver WITHOUT 1) confusing the reader, or 2) wasting their time.
 - The usual mistake writers make here is they try to fit too many ideas into one single piece of content.
+## New highlights added October 31, 2023 at 4:54 AM
+- Actionable Guide
+- Again, the goal of writing an Actionable Guide of any kind is to get someone to bookmark it.
+- Better” Quality: If everyone else writes short guides that don’t go into very much detail, you can be the one to write long, insightful, walkthrough-style guides
+- Better” Voice: If everyone else’s How To guides are dense and overwhelming, you can show up to the party and be fast, full of personality, and overly casual
+- Better” Organization
+- you can win simply by organizing your writing more visually and “appearing” easier to read and understand.
+- Better” Positioned
+- Better” For The Audience
+- Better” Experience: If everyone else writes as if they are trying to hard-sell readers into buying a product or course
+- Opinion
+  Opinion pieces are, without question, the most popular type of written content on the internet.
+- Better” Data: If everyone else’s opinions are shot from the hip and aren’t backed by anything substantial, this is your opportunity to show up to the party with a satchel full of facts
+- Better” Quotes
+- to amplify your opinions by curating credible, insightful quotes
+- Better” Insight
+- Better” Stories
+- telling a unique story that underscores the point you’re trying to make
+- Better” Clarity
+- What really matters here?
+Why?
+And how can you say it in a way where a single sentence rings louder than an entire essay on the topic
+- In order for your list to not be clickbait, but actually be meaningful and valuable to a reader, you need two things: Specificity and Speed.
+- Curated List
+- Specificity is how relevant the examples you’re choosing in your list are to the target reader
+- Speed is then how quickly you are revealing new, important information to the reader
+- What makes a list “work” is the fact that it has the potential to pack a ton of valuable information into a very short period of time.
+- Writers go wrong by trying to have one without the other.
+They optimize for speed, but sacrifice substance—or they optimize for substance, but sacrifice speed.
+- Better” Examples
+- In addition to Specificity and Speed, techniques for making your Curated Lists “better” than the competition (in addition to the techniques we’ve covered above) are:
+- Better” Structure
+- Better” Subheads
+- Better” Introduction
+- Story
+- Stories are one of the most powerful ways to “hook” a reader into your piece of writing
+- The answers with the most engagement almost always begin at the absolute height of the story: “The first time I became a millionaire, I was living in my parents’ basement.
+- Writer and marketer, Josh Fechter, took this strategy and applied it to writing on LinkedIn—and in 2018 actually “broke” LinkedIn’s algorithm, accumulating hundreds of millions of views on his long-form status updates
+- Techniques for making your Stories “better” than the competition (in addition to all the other techniques described above) are:
+- Better” Openers: If everyone else is taking their sweet time getting to the point, blow right past them and start writing at the moment of conflict or achievement.
+- Better” Transitions
+- Better” Characters
+- what’s expected is boring.
+What’s unexpected is exciting, new, and different.
+- Better” Language
+- Better” Category
+- Credible Talking Head
+- Your goal as a writer is to always be looking for the topics, subject matters, and categories you are most qualified to write within
+- Write what you know,” as the adage goes
+- Better” Association
+- Name-dropping is one of the fastest ways to tell a reader, “I know what I’m talking about.”
+- Better” Context
+- Better” Arguments
+- Better” Perception
+- What makes a great headline is getting someone to understand three things at the exact same time:
+  What this piece of writing is about
+  Who this piece of writing is for
+  The PROMISE: the problem that will be solved, and/or the solution being offered This is what’s known as The Curiosity Gap.
+  The Curiosity Gap is what tells the reader what this piece of writing is about, who it’s for, and what it’s promising—all without revealing the answer.
+- Before you start writing anything, the very first thing you should do is think deeply about the headline, the frame, and the focal point you are presenting to your reader.
+- Even if you’re writing a 100-character Tweet, I encourage you to question, “What would be the headline of this Tweet?”
+- The size of your audience is a direct reflection of the size of the question you’re answering.
+- The first question I encourage you to ask yourself is, “Who is this piece of writing for?”
+- Biotechnology is a niche.
+Which means, if you’re writing about what’s happening within the world of biotechnology, your Audience will only be as big as the number of people actively asking themselves about biotechnology
+- However, a lot more people wake up in the morning and ask themselves, “How can I be happier in life?
+How do I know if I’m in a healthy relationship?
+How can I make more money?”These broader, more universal questions have much larger Audiences—which means, by choosing Happiness, Relationships, or Money as your Subject Matter, you will inherently reach a wider Audience.
+- Now, there is a way for you to get the best of both worlds, and that’s by using niche topics to answer universal questions.
+- This technique of tying niche topics to universal questions is a powerful way of tapping into new audiences and expanding your
+- reach outside of your particular industry or category
+- When people are scrolling through titles, they really only look at the beginning and the end
+- Pieces Of A Perfect Headline
+- The 1 Question *That Gets* Every Single Millennial {In Trouble}
+- The 1.
+- There are two reasons this technique of using a number at the beginning of a headline is so effective.
+First, it conveys conviction, which readers trust.
+It’s declarative, and anything that is declarative implies a strong stance or opinion (which people love)
+- This part of the sentence is the what.
+- It’s the carrot you dangle in front of the reader letting them know what they’re about to read
+- The real key to choosing the right word for this part of the headline is to think about what will stir up the most curiosity in your audience.
+  This is the beginning of your Curiosity Gap.
+- That Gets*
+- This is the part of the headline that connects the beginning to the end.
+  Connecting pieces should be used sparingly.
+- Now, based on your genre, category, or topic, you might not even need these connecting pieces.
+If you do, make sure to pick strong, descriptive words
+- Every Single Millennial
+- This is the WHO.
+  WHO is this article for?
+- This is the part of the sentence that caters most to your target audience
+- In Trouble
+- And finally, the ending—also known as THE PROMISE
+- The key to writing a great PROMISE is to use language that elicits an
+- emotional response
+- The best way to come up with a compelling PROMISE is to think deeply about 1) outcomes your readers want to receive, or 2) outcomes your readers want to avoid
+- Your Content Roadmap: Constructing A “Sticky Web” For Your Writing
+- Content Buckets
+- To get the most “return on investment” from your writing, it’s important to have a roadmap for success
+- gathering
+- The three types of “content buckets” I recommend are:
+- General Audience: You should have one bucket that is aimed at universal topics.
+Things like positive habits, life lessons, productivity topics, etc., are big, broad categories that resonate with the widest number of people.
+How you make them relevant to you is by approaching them through your own specific lens
+- Audience: Your second content bucket should be hyper-relevant to your expertise
+- continuing to leverage universal topics to broaden your reach, or intentionally excluding general audiences by speaking directly to the intimate pain points your target reader is experiencing.
+My recommendation is to do both.
+- Company/Industry Audience: Your third content bucket is the environment and industry you exist within
+- Now, it’s important to remember that your content buckets can, and most likely will change over time
+- I experimented with a ton of different Niche Audiences before data told me what people really wanted to hear about from me most
+- Endless Idea Generator
+- Writing anything on the internet follows a very simple 3-step process.